Last updated May 2023

 - Pin 7 controls the interaction between the phone and the SIM

-The processor handles the applications like authenticating your identity, and making sure you are on the right network.
+The SIM processor handles the applications like authenticating your identity and ensuring you are on the right network.
 In addition, it can store contact and SMS information in the SIM memory.

-It used to be common for people to save their contacts on their SIM, and is still the case for basic feature phones.
-Standard SIMs can save around 250 contacts while there are larger ones that can hold to up to 500 or 600 contacts.
-It also used to be common for people to save their SMS texts on the SIMs too.
-However, as the storage is limited – often to only 10 or 20 messages – this is now done by the phone’s memory instead.
+It used to be common for people to save their contacts on their SIM, which is still true for basic feature phones.
+Standard SIMs can save around 250 contacts, while larger ones can hold up to 500 or 600 contacts.
+It was also common for people to keep their SMS texts on SIMs.
+However, as the storage is limited – often to only 10 or 20 messages – this is now done by the phone's memory instead.

 Related content: